 Below are some of the most popular options available to property owners today.

 Serena by Lutron offers a wide range of smart home connectivityLutron

 Serena smart shade by Lutron offer a complete online service for ordering bespoke motorized blinds for your home.
-You can pick the shade style, fabric and size, types of remote control - everything.
+You can pick the shade style, up to 200 fabric options and sizes, types of remote control - everything.
 You can also order a range of swatches for free to see how the materials look and feel before going ahead with your purchase.